Kamaro-Engineering/robotics-introduction/assignment3_steering_a_robot/README.md

 ## Bonus

 Make the shape of the rectangle configurable by introducing two variables WIDTH = 0.2 and HEIGHT = 0.3.

+## Hint
+Your turning won't be perfect just yet, try and get it as close as possible.